mphamuams/Michael-Pham---Coding-Portfolio/README.md

 What You'll Find Here:

 -A variety of coding projects categorized by language.<br/>
--Examples of my work in R (and Rmd), Python, SAS, and SQL.
+-Examples of my work in R (and Rmd), Python, SAS, and SQL.<br/>
--My approach to problem-solving and code structure.
+-My approach to problem-solving and code structure.<br/>

 Feel free to:

--Explore my projects and code.
+-Explore my projects and code.<br/>
--Reach out to me if you have any questions or feedback!
+-Reach out to me if you have any questions or feedback!<br/>

 mpham@uams.edu